Child Care Assistance

 The Child Care Assistance Program is funded by a federal grant through the Department of Health & Human Services and Administration for Children and Families.
 Certain requirements of the Child Care Program are necessary because of the federal regulations of the funding source.
 None of the funds used for day care assistance are tribal monies.

-CDC adheres to the highest standards of education, safety, security, cleanliness, and loving care.
+CC adheres to the highest standards of education, safety, security, cleanliness, and loving care.
 We strive to provide each individual child with an environment that encourages self-discovery and a commitment to learning.
 Children are encouraged to learn how to solve problems, release their creativity, and build social skills.
 Our curriculum lays the foundation for a lifetime of learning.

 Choctaw Nation Early Head Start